 10 Ways To Use Inulin Everyday

-#1 --Add inulin to coffee or other hot drinks.
+1. Add inulin to coffee or other hot drinks

-#2 -- Add inulin to a smoothie.
+2. Add inulin to a smoothie

-For an extra gut-healthy punch, try adding inulin to a kefir smoothie
+For an extra gut-healthy punch, try adding inulin to a kefir smoothie.

-#4 -- Partially replace sugar in baking.
+4. Partially replace sugar in baking

-5. Sprinkle inulin on fruit.
+5. Sprinkle inulin on fruit

 This is any easy way to add prebiotics and fiber to a fruit salad.

-#6 -- Use inulin to glaze meat.
+6. Use inulin to glaze meat

 Inulin gives ham, turkey, and chicken that sticky, finger-licking good texture without tons of sugar.
-Here's our delicious inulin glaze recipe
+Here's our delicious inulin glaze recipe.

-7. Glaze carrots with inulin & butter.
+7. Glaze carrots with inulin & butter

-Steam half a pound of carrots and toss with 2 tablespoons of inulin syrup (see #3 above) and 3 tablespoons of melted butter.
-Or you can use our Inulin Meat Glaze
+Steam half a pound of carrots and toss with two tablespoons of inulin syrup and three tablespoons of melted butter.
+Or you can use our inulin meat glaze over other roasted vegetables.

-8. Add inulin to cold drinks.
+8. Add inulin to cold drinks

 For a refreshing fiber and prebiotic boost, inulin can be added to iced tea, spritzers, and other cold drinks.
-Try adding it to our Cranberry-Lemon Mocktail
+Try adding it to our cranberry-lemon mocktail for a delicious treat.

 Sprinkle a bit of agave inulin on cold cereal or oatmeal before adding milk.
 You can also try these fiber-rich "busy morning" breakfast bars.
-With lots of protein and fiber, you can be sure that you and your family are starting your day off on the right foot.
+With lots of protein and fiber, you can be sure that your entire family is starting the day off on the right foot.

-#10 -- Use it as a medicine chaser.
+10. Use it as a medicine chaser

-, give it a try!
+If you haven't tried our low-cal sugar substitute, Wildly Organic Coco Monkey, give it a try!
 It works well in most recipes, including smoothies and hot drinks.
-Wildly Organic employees have been spotted eating it right off the spoon.
+Wildly Organic employees have been spotted eating it right off the spoon!